OpsMx/standard-isd-gitops/README.md

 ## Steps followed to upgarde to 3.11 ISD version

-1. Backup of the DBs
+1. Backup of the DBs of the current ISD version i.e 3.10

 -  Use the sed commnads to replace the pvc names in minio,postgres and redis folders